aczietlow/goFxSocials/README.md

 ### Add bot user to channel

 Any channel the bot has permission to view it will automatically watch for links to fix.
-Discord doesn't allow bots to update user messages, repost it with the fixed link.
+Discord doesn't allow bots to update user messages, so the bot will repost the message content with the fixed link.

 ### Slash Command